0xRoqeeb/writeups/sau/sau.md

 ```
 nmap -sC -sV 10.10.11.224 -vvv -T3 -oN nmap
 ```
-From our scan there are two open ports opened ports 22 and 55555 ,due the speed of my scan i also got some false positives port 80 and 6003 with the ‘filtered’ state i will be ignoring because accessing them provides no response
+From our scan there are two open ports opened ports 22 and 55555 ,due the speed of my scan i also got some false positives port 80 and 6003 with the ‘filtered’ state, i will be ignoring because accessing them provides no response.